TRI-AMDD/mpet/README.md

       (e.g. `python setup.py install`)
 3. Download a copy of this repository to some place on your system path (for example, put this directory within a working diretory in which you want to run simulations).

+4. EDIT (Jan, 2019): There have been a number of updates to DAE Tools and Anaconda recently.
+    In case the above procedure produces errors in a conda terminal in Windows 10 (such as certain modules not being detected while running the code), here is a set of instructions to get MPET set up in a 64-bit Windows 10 PC (tested on Enterprise and Pro Editions)
+    - Download the latest version of Anaconda 64-bit, in the same way as stated in the original procedure.
+    - Downgrade your python version to python 3.6.
+The way to do this is to run:
+      'conda install python=3.6' on your Anaconda terminal after starting it with admin level rights.
+    - Get a copy of DAE Tools 1.7.2 Win64, and use your method of choice to install python packages, as stated above.

 Also note that DAE Tools can be installed within a python virtual environment, so feel free to take that approach instead.